 Habit Goals

-I think many people start off by calling something a goal when it’s actually a habit they are trying to build.
-One of my goals for August was to drink 1L of water a day.
-This isn’t really a goal; its a habit I was trying to build.
-But I had to write it down as a goal, and track it in the same way as a goal so that I could see my progress.
-Almost a year later and I don’t have to track it anymore, it’s become a habit.
+One of my personal goals for August was to drink 1L of water a day.
+But this wasn’t a goal; it was a habit I was trying to build.
+However, I had to write it down as a goal and track it each day, in the same way as a goal so that I could see my progress.
+More than a year later I don’t have to track it anymore, it has become a habit.

 With habits, we don’t make decisions, we don’t use self-control, we just do the thing we want ourselves to do—or that we don’t want to do.

-― Better Than Before: Mastering the Habits of Our Everyday Lives
+― Gretchen Rubin, Better Than Before: Mastering the Habits of Our Everyday Lives

-Long term and short term goals can mean different things to different people.
-Some may think one year is a long term goal, while others may consider it to be a short term goal.
-But breaking your goals down even further by a time period can give you some clarity.
+Long-term and short-term goals can mean different things to different people.
+Some may think one year is a long-term goal, while others may consider it to be a short-term goal.
+But breaking your goals down even further by a period can give you some clarity.

 Long Term Goals

-Long term goals can be challenging for some people.
-I know I have trouble ‘seeing’ into the future further than one year.
-So making a five year or even 10-year goal is quite daunting for me.
-But by the same token, I do think it’s essential to think about where you’d like to be in five or ten years’ time.
-So you can make decisions today that will help guide you towards a future where you are closer to those goals.
+Long-term goals can be challenging for some people.
+I know I have trouble ‘seeing’ the big picture if it’s more than a year into the future.
+So making a five-year or even 10-year goal is quite daunting for me.
+But by the same token, I do think it’s essential to think about where you’d like to be in five or ten years.
+So you can make decisions today that will help guide you towards a future where you are closer to those larger goals.

 Take flying first class, for example.
 That is probably not something you aren’t going to be able to achieve in the next 12 months.
 It will take a lot of saving and some planning.
 It might even involve the strategic use of a frequent flyer program.

-Career goals are also often long term.
+Career goals are often long-term.
 From climbing the career ladder to becoming the go-to person on a subject, or even switching careers.

 Family goals often take a while too.
 If you’re hoping to have two kids, that’s (almost always) 18 months, minimum.
 Add at least one more year if you need IVF.

-And sometimes, you need to set some smaller short-term goals that serve as a stepping stone towards one of your long term goals.
+Sometimes, you need to set some smaller short-term goals that serve as a stepping stone towards one of your long-term goals.

 Short Term Goals

-For me, a short term goal is anything that is aimed to be achieved in a year or less.
+For me, a short-term goal is anything that is aimed to be achieved in a year or less.
 But even then, a year can seem like a long time.
-So you break those goals down even further, right down to what you can do each day to make progress.
+Maybe they are considered medium-term goals?
+So you break those main goals down even further, right down to stepping stone goals and what you can do each day to make progress.

 Yearly goals